Online Actuary Science Diploma and Certificate Programs

 Risk in Actuarial Problems Module

 This module provides students with a foundation for identifying and defining problems within the practice areas.
-Students learn to understand the risk involved in various actuarial problems and the commonalities among them.
+Students learn to understand the risk involved in various actuarial problems and the commonalities found among them.

 Design and Pricing of an Actuarial Solution Module